mahmudulhsn/shopping-cart/README.md

     php artisan vendor:publish --tag="shopping-cart-config"

-You can add alias in the `config/app.php` or you can use this namespace given below.
+You can add alias in the `config/app.php` or you can use this namespace given below (Optional).
 ```php
 'aliases' => [
         // Other aliases...